- Common uses

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 HOW should this medicine be used?

 Durvalumab injection comes as a as a liquid to be injected into a vein over 60 minutes by a doctor or nurse in a hospital or medical facility.
-For the treatment of urothelial cancer or NSCLC, it is usually given once every 2 weeks for as long as your doctor recommends you receive treatment or for NSCLC up to one year.
+For the treatment of NSCLC, it is usually given once every 2 or 4 weeks for as long as your doctor recommends you receive treatment or for NSCLC up to one year.
 For the treatment of ES-SCLC, it is usually given once every 3 weeks for 4 cycles with the other medications, and then alone once every 4 weeks for as long as your doctor recommends you receive treatment.

 Durvalumab injection may cause serious or life-threatening reactions during an infusion.
 A doctor or nurse will watch you closely while you are receiving the infusion and shortly after the infusion to be sure you are not having a serious reaction to the medication.
-Tell your doctor or nurse immediately if you experience any of the following symptoms that may occur during or after the infusion: chills or shaking, itching, rash, flushing, difficulty breathing, dizziness, fever, feeling faint, back or neck pain, or swelling of your face.
+Tell your doctor or nurse immediately if you experience any of the following symptoms that may occur during or after the infusion: chills or shaking, itching, rash, flushing, difficulty breathing, wheezing, dizziness, fever, feeling faint, back or neck pain, or swelling of your face.

 Your doctor may slow down your infusion, delay or stop your treatment with durvalumab injection, or treat you with additional medications depending on your response to the medication and any side effects that you experience.
 Talk to your doctor about how you are feeling during your treatment.